- Free version: Yes

 If you use many streaming services, this is the VPN for you, but keep in mind that streaming is only enabled in its Plus and Visionary plans.

 ProtonVPN supports torrenting, but not all of its servers do and it does not support port forwarding.
-This means that you cannot connect to peers that are not port forwarded, which can further affect torrent uploading and torrent download speeds.
+This means that you cannot connect to peers that are not port forwarding, which can further affect torrent uploading and torrent download speeds.

 Plans & Pricing